-^{} Ratification occurred prior to the emergence of the Taliban as the de facto government of Afghanistan.
+Ratification occurred prior to the emergence of the Taliban as the de facto government of Afghanistan.

-L'AN Nev •

-CESCR International Covenant on Economic, Social and Cultural Rights

-CCPR International Covenant on Civil and Political Rights

-CEDAW Convention on the Elimination of all forms of Discrimination Against Women

-CRC Convention on the Rights of the Child

-CRC-OP-AC CRC Optional Protocol on the involvement of children in Armed Conflict

-CAT Convention Against Torture and all other Cruel, Inhuman or Degrading

-Treatment or Punishment

-CERD International Convention on the Elimination of all forms of Racial ratification

-Discrimination

-'Sign.': Indicates that the state party is a signatory but has not yet moved to full
+Key:

+- International Covenant on Economic, Social and Cultural Rights International Covenant on Civil and Political Rights - Convention on the Elimination of all forms of Discrimination Against Women - Convention on the Rights of the Child - CRC Optional Protocol on the involvement of children in Armed Conflict - Convention Against Torture and all other Cruel, Inhuman or Degrading Treatment or Punishment - International Convention on the Elimination of all forms of Racial Discrimination - indicates that the state party is a signatory but has not yet moved to full ratification

 It is the general case that a culture of impunity surrounds the activities of governments in the region and the work of their officials at national and local levels.
-This applies even in those countries that are party to international treaties and is a consequence of shortcomings in the judicial system and corruption in government, and of an insufficiently-developed knowledge of rights and of the means to address abuses amongst ordinary citizens.
+This applies even in those countries that are states parties to international treaties and is a consequence both of shortcomings in the judicial system and of corruption in government, on the one hand, and an insufficiently-developed knowledge of rights and of the means to address abuses amongst ordinary citizens on the other.
 Where challenges to abuse by government do occur these tend to focus on a particular case rather than on the underlying system that allows such abuse to happen in the first place.

 The ability of governments and their agents to act with impunity is commonly augmented through the introduction of emergency measures at the onset of conflict.
 When these measures are directed at minority, dissident or insurgent populations, they have the potential to incite further conflict.
 In 1981 the Bangladesh government introduced the 'Disturbed Areas Bill', which gave the lowest ranking security official in the Chittagong Hill Tracts the power to shoot anyone 'suspected of anti-state activity'.
-In Pakistan it has been reported that law-enforcement agencies committed

-350 extra-legal killings in 1999, with cases of torture in custody and illegal arrest.
-The track record of enquiries into these incidents is poor.
-Sometimes, high levels of corruption in the police force and the collusion of security forces result in perpetrators of violence being given impunity.
+In Pakistan it has been reported that law-enforcement agencies committed 350 extra-legal killings in 1999, with cases of torture in custody and illegal arrest.
+The track record of enquiries into these incidents is poor.15 Sometimes, high levels of corruption in the police force and the collusion of security forces result in perpetrators of violence being given impunity.